Tell Congress to Close the Skills Gap

 - Tax Reform Should Address Infrastructure Investment and the Federal Trust Funds.

 - Cosponsor H.R.
 960/S. 326, the “Public Buildings Renewal Act of 2016.”
-AGC supports the continued tax preferential treatment of municipal bonds, the expansion of the private-activity bond (PAB) cap to include additional types of public infrastructure and the expansion of other financing options that promote the construction of needed public infrastructure at the federal, state and local levels.
-This financing facilitates traditional public infrastructure investments and provides a catalyst for Public-Private Partnerships.
+AGC supports the continued tax preferential treatment of municipal bonds, the expansion of the private-activity bond (PAB) cap to include additional types of public infrastructure, and the expansion of other financing options that promote the construction of needed public infrastructure at the federal, state and local levels.
+This $5 billion allocation would facilitate traditional public infrastructure investments and provide a catalyst for Public-Private Partnership (P3s projects).

 - Address the Long-Term Viability of the Highway Trust Fund.
 Congress must act beyond the current reauthorization and solve the dilemma for future generations in need of safe and sufficient infrastructure.
 A sustainable user fee-based model must be considered before the expiration of the FAST Act.

 - Oppose Treasury’s Section 2704 Regulations Designed to Increase Estate Taxes on Family Businesses.
 In 2016, Treasury proposed forcing business owners to disregard important facts like “control” and “marketability” when ownership of the business is being passed on to the next generation.
 These sweeping regulations would force more companies to contend with complicated and costly estate taxes in excess of 60 percent.